hugomflavio/actel/README.md

 ## Unlock actel's full potential

-To trully learn how to operate actel, you must read the package vignettes.
+To truly learn how to operate actel, you must read the package vignettes.
 These have been arranged so that you can prepare your analysis as you learn; quite soon you will get your first results!

 Here are some examples: